lnalborczyk/phd_thesis/docs/07-chap7.md

 Statistical analyses were conducted using `R` version 3.5.0 [@R-base], and are reported with the `papaja` [@R-papaja] and `knitr` [@R-knitr] packages.

-To model state rumination and affect in response to the thinking-style induction and the articulatory suppression manipulation, we fitted a series of Bayesian regression models^[An introduction to Bayesian statistical modelling is outside the scope of the current paper but the interested reader is referred to @nalborczyk_introduction_2019, for an introduction to Bayesian multilevel modelling using the `brms` package.].
+To model state rumination and affect in response to the thinking-style induction and the articulatory suppression manipulation, we fitted a series of Bayesian regression models.^[An introduction to Bayesian statistical modelling is outside the scope of the current paper but the interested reader is referred to @nalborczyk_introduction_2019, for an introduction to Bayesian multilevel modelling using the `brms` package.]
 These analyses were conducted using the `brms` package [@R-brms], an implementation of Bayesian multilevel models that employs the probabilistic programming language `Stan` [@carpenter_stan_2017].
 Four chains were run for each model, including each 10,000 iterations and a warmup of 2,000 iterations.
 Posterior convergence was assessed examining autocorrelation and trace plots, as well as the Gelman-Rubin statistic.
 Constant effects estimates were summarised via their posterior mean and 95% credible interval (CrI), where a credible interval interval can be considered as the Bayesian analogue of a classical confidence interval, except that it can be interpreted in a probabilistic way [contrary to confidence intervals, @nalborczyk_pragmatism_2019].
 When applicable, we also report Bayes factors (BFs) computed using the Savage-Dickey method.^[This method simply consists in taking the ratio of the posterior density at the point of interest divided by the prior density at that point [@wagenmakers_bayesian_2010].]
 These BFs can be interpreted as updating factors, from prior knowledge (what we knew before seeing the data) to posterior knowledge (what we know after seeing the data).

 ## Results